 When There is No Answer

-While it would seem like all of the medical advances over the last several decades would make it possible to find the root of every fever, this is unfortunately not the case.
-As MedicineNet reports, 5 to 15 percent of the unexplained fevers that doctors see will never be explained.
+While it would seem like all of the medical advances over the last several decades would make it possible to find the root of all fevers in children, this is unfortunately not the case.
+As MedicineNet reports, 5 to 15 percent of the unexplained fevers in children that doctors see will never be explained.
 If your child falls into this group, rest assured with the knowledge that of these 5 to 15 percent of people, most move on to have no ill effects as the result of their undiagnosed fever.